LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Discussion

-~ Based on the participants' feedback, we identified several directions for improving the users' learning experience.

-One direction to diversify quiz content is to reduce wear-out effects coming from predictable mapping between questions and queries.
-Future systems could evaluate a user's proficiency level informed by user modeling based on the collection of query-response pairs~\cite{ding2025unknown,chen2024worddecipher,higasa2024keep,arakawa2022vocabencounter,lungu2018we}.
-Given the query response pairs, varying the stem for creating a new scenario that uses the same words and expressions can mitigate the reviewing, not anticipating, nature of \sysname{}~\cite{peng2023storyfier,yamaoka2022experience}.
+\idx{} Due to the short span of the study, it remains unwarranted if the system would elicit sustained engagement for a longer term.
+The predictable one-to-one mapping between queries and questions may hinder sustained engagement for the limited varied practice~\cite{schmidt1992new} or a desirable difficulty~\cite{bjork2011making}, which are essential for retention and transfer of vocabulary knowledge~\cite{bjork2015desirable}.
+One direction to diversify quiz content is to evaluate a user's proficiency level informed by user modeling based on the collection of query-response pairs~\cite{ding2025unknown,chen2024worddecipher,higasa2024keep,arakawa2022vocabencounter,lungu2018we}.
+Varying the stem for creating a new scenario that uses the same words and expressions can mitigate the reviewing, not anticipating, nature of \sysname{}~\cite{peng2023storyfier,yamaoka2022experience}.

-In addition, systems should consider how generative approaches can support learners across all proficiency levels; future designs must go beyond static difficulty settings.
-While our system was particularly effective for lower-proficiency learners, who showed significant improvement over the three-week period, we did not observe clear learning gains for intermediate and advanced learners.
-By integrating learners’ query logs with quiz performance history, future systems could infer emerging strengths and weaknesses, enabling adaptive generation of more diverse, challenging, and personalized tasks (e.g., summarization, paraphrasing, error correction).
-Such adaptive scaffolding—grounded in both user-initiated and system-monitored signals—can better sustain engagement and accelerate skill development across the proficiency spectrum, including for learners at higher CEFR levels.

-We anticipate that a more intelligent approach to distinguishing the nuanced purposes of each query could be effective.
-For example, queries made out of a lack of knowledge (e.g., looking up a word in a dictionary) differ from those made for efficiency (e.g., translating text into English).
-Creating a learner profile and tracking their personal data can provide additional context that can account for the nature of their English query and can be used to generate questions at an appropriate level.

-With the growing importance of verbal communication in the workplace, participants in both our deployment and formative studies expressed strong interest in listening and speaking practice.
-They reported using LLM-based assistant tools alongside video meeting screens to look up unfamiliar words, check pronunciations, or review meeting recordings via speech-to-text systems for better understanding.
-Future systems could build on these practices by incorporating voice-based interactions—such as spoken queries or transcripts from virtual meetings—to identify frequently used phrases and recurring pronunciation challenges.
-These insights could then inform the generation of audio-based quizzes and feedback powered by voice-enabled intelligent agents, extending language learning into more authentic, speech-oriented contexts.